 Innerspring mattresses are primarily constructed with metal coils or springs that form the foundation of the mattress alongside foam, viscoelastic, and a latex top layer.
 Innerspring mattresses’ steel coils are bouncy and comfortable and provide strong support for back, side, and stomach sleepers.

-Pocket coil mattresses are similar to innerspring mattresses, except they feature individually pocketed coils encased in fabric.
-Pocketed coil mattresses conform to the sleeper’s body more naturally than innerspring varieties because each coil moves independently of the others.
+Wrapped coil mattresses are similar to innerspring mattresses, except they feature individually wrapped coils encased in fabric.
+Wrapped coil mattresses conform to the sleeper’s body more naturally than innerspring varieties because each coil moves independently of the others.

 Organic mattresses, like Birch, are made with organic cotton, latex derived from rubber tree sap, sheep’s wool, and other natural products.
 Organic mattresses do not include any hazardous materials or synthetic byproducts.

 Airbeds, otherwise known as air mattresses, are made with polyvinyl chloride lining and are reinforced with plastics and polyurethane-based textiles.
 Air mattresses are portable and can easily be taken anywhere, which makes them convenient but not very supportive.